On June 22, 2021

 The similar-looking white and pink flowering plant, mountain laurel (genus Kalmia), blooming from early May through June, was called “ivy” by the mountain people.
 It’s kind of confusing to think about – Rhododendron is “laurel” and mountain laurel is “ivy,” but even today many people still refer to these beautiful plants by their old names.

 Another flowering shrub blooming in the Smokies is the flame azalea shrub, which has many small orange-reddish flowers.
 These plants are blooming now but are expected to be at their peak throughout the next couple of weeks.
-Andrews Bald near Clingmans Dome and Gregory Bald in Cades Cove are always favorite spots for flame azaleas.
+Andrews Bald near Kuwohi and Gregory Bald in Cades Cove are always favorite spots for flame azaleas.

 No summer vacation in Pigeon Forge would be complete without a visit to Great Smoky Mountains National Park.
 Check out even more fun things to do during summer in the Smoky Mountains.